buildthenmarket/Health-and-Fitness/Mental/Positive affirmations.md

 - you can't get too high, you can't get too low
 - i don't want the same things now that i've become a different animal

+## Toughness

+- Life is tough my darling, but so are you.

+## Motivation

+- If you give up it means you never wanted it.

+## Procrastination

+- **Banish Procrastination.** If you wait more than a week to get an idea done, abandon it.
+- You're never going to be 100% ready and that means every moment is the right time. if you want it, you just have to do it.

 ## Aging